artscorestudio/layout-bundle/Resources/doc/twitter-bootstrap.md

 ## Copy fonts and customize less files

-If you want tocopy/paqste fonts in web folder and customize Less files, you can add this commands in post-update-cmd and post-install-cmd statements in composer.json file of your project :
+If you want to copy/paste fonts in web folder, add this commands in *post-install-cmd* and *post-update-cmd* statements in your project's composer.json file.

 ```json
 # composer.json